-Loy Krathong is a traditional Thai festival that is celebrated annually and is also known as the ‘festival of lights’.
+Loy Krathong is a traditional Thai festival celebrated annually and known as the ‘festival of lights’.

-The date of the festival is marked by the appearance of the full moon, which means that the times vary every year.
+The festival date is marked by the full moon’s appearance, which means that the times vary every year.
 However, as a general guide, Loy Krathong is held in November.

-Loy Krathong Festival of Lights 2019 Lantern Dates, Chiang Mai Thailand
+Loy Krathong Festival of Lights 2024 Lantern Dates, Chiang Mai, Thailand

 Traditionally, krathongs were designed from banana trunk pieces to ensure buoyancy.
 Modern krathongs, however, are made from either bread or modified plastic (although the latter is discouraged due to water and environmental pollution).
-The highlight of the event is the inclusion of candles in the krathongs so that the floating baskets create a fantastic array of lights that give Loy Krathong the name ‘festival of lights’.
+The event’s highlight is the inclusion of candles in the krathongs so that the floating baskets create a fantastic array of lights that give Loy Krathong the name ‘festival of lights’.

-To best enjoy Chiang Mai Loy Krathong, head to anywhere along the moat where you will see people letting off lanterns.
-The biggest crowds gather along Tha Phae Road on the night of the full moon with the biggest crows along the Ping River between Nawarat Bridge and Iron Bridge.
-Just make sure to buy your lantern in advance, as they do sell out.
+To best enjoy Chiang Mai Loy Krathong, head anywhere along the moat where people are letting off lanterns.
+The biggest crowds gather along Tha Phae Road on the night of the full moon, with the biggest crows along the Ping River between Nawarat Bridge and Iron Bridge.
+Make sure to buy your lantern in advance, as they sell out.
 You may be hard-pressed to find a vendor selling them on the street.
-If you do find lanterns for sale on the evening of Loy Krathong, they may be at wildly inflated prices, so it is best to purchase in advance.
+If you find lanterns for sale on the evening of Loy Krathong, they may be at wildly inflated prices, so it is best to purchase them in advance.